Serrowxd/Crypto_Graph/README.md

 [Deployment](https://happy-archimedes-9b9973.netlify.com) -- Please view it at 1920x1080, it's not made for anything lower at the moment.

+The deployment is currently in development state, so it will take you directly to the dashboard.
+To see the login features and landing page, you'll have to logout.
+I'll keep this updated for any future changes to this portion of the functionality.

 **UPDATE**

 Backend will now be part of the MVP - it will generate random numbers that are stored in the schema that will be pushed to the front-end as part of a makeshift API.
 This will allow the simulation of real-time data flow without having a real-time data flow to attach to.